Electronic Information in Personal Injury Cases

 Brien Roche

-There are a host of different forms of electronic information that may be useful in personal injury cases.
+There are a host of different forms of electronic information that may be useable in personal injury cases.
 What is set forth below is a smattering of those different forms with some tips as to how they might be better utilized.

 Electronic Data Records from Cell Phones

 The most likely source of data are cell phones.
 Cell phone data can be described either as content data or non-content data.
 The content data is the substance of the message.
-The non-content data addresses the when, where and how long issues.
+The non-content data addresses when, where and how long issues.

-In attempting to collect any data you need to first decide whether or not you are looking for the content or non-content data.
+In attempting to collect any data, you need to first decide whether or not you are looking for the content or non-content data.

 If you are looking for both, then you need to go to all of the available sources.
 Those available sources are the phone itself, the carrier such as Verizon or the service such as Facebook, Instagram, etc. The service itself typically is not going to provide much data since they will take the position that you should go to the user.